tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 Electronic Receipt`.

 .. note::
    *Chile - Electronic Receipt* has a dependency with *Chile - Facturación Electrónica*.
-Odoo will install the dependency automatically when the E-invoicing Delivery Guide module is installed.
+CoquiAPPs will install the dependency automatically when the E-invoicing Delivery Guide module is installed.

 This module contains the electronic receipt and daily sales report, which are automatically sent to